mikeedwards/po2json/README.md

 ### Methods

 po2json has 3 methods, all of which take exactly the same options.
 The main function is `parse` which actually does the parsing to JSON.
-The 2 others - `parseFile` and `parseFileSync` are convinience functions to directly read PO data from a file and convert it to JSON.
+The 2 others - `parseFile` and `parseFileSync` are convenience functions to directly read PO data from a file and convert it to JSON.

 Parse a PO buffer to JSON